-- Title - This is the name of the step, which is displayed to the assessor to indicate the current step.
+- Title - Name of the step, which is displayed to the assessor to indicate the current step.
 This field is required and the character limit is 50.
 If multiple languages are enabled for your portal, select the Translate icon to translate the field into other available languages.

-- Directions - The directions are displayed to the user during the step and are intended to explain something to the user or direct the user.
+- Directions - Explain or direct the user.
 This field has standard formatting options and accepts HTML.
 The character limit is 3000.
 If multiple languages are enabled for your portal, select the Translate icon to translate the field into other available languages.

 - Photograph - Select this option to display the employee's photograph in the sub-step.

 - Historical Data - Select this option to display information from the past SMP tasks included on this sub-step in which the employee was included.
 In the field, enter the number of past tasks to include.